The Groovy Show: Overview

+In 1968, the show was renamed The Groovy Show and became a live in-studio teen dance program.
+Both Sam Riddle and Kam Nelson remained to co-host the show.
+Possibly as a local example of a comely young California woman who was recognizable in the Los Angeles market through her appearances on The Groovy Show, Kam Nelson would be featured in the opening credits of the 1970s Lloyd Haynes television program Room 222.

 The third iteration of the show was also hosted by a KHJ disc jockey Robert W. Morgan.
 Morgan's program dropped the teen dance format and became more of a talk and performance show.
-One unique feature was the booth in which dancers got "Morganized," presumably a fun-house "whoopee" floor experience.
+One unique feature was the booth in which dancers got "Morganized", presumably a fun-house "whoopee" floor experience.
 When Morgan heard singer-songwriter John Stewart's song "California Bloodlines" on the radio early into his hosting duties (no doubt, on KHJ where the song was in the top 30 in Los Angeles at the time), he asked his producer Judi to find the singer.
 She did, and Morgan asked Stewart to join the show for the 26-week contracted period.
 Stewart performed on the show with his then-backup group which consisted of singer Buffy Ford (who later became his wife), future rock photographer Henry Diltz, fiddle player Chris Darrow, and drummer Russ Kunkel.
 Given carte blanche and with little direction, the show at times was a free-for-all, Stewart and Morgan later admitted, on one occasion having a "shootout" with hand-held hair dryers.
 By now the show could be viewed as either a wild, off-the-cuff early version of Monty Python or Benny Hill or one that had run its course.
 In either event, the Morgan iteration was the show's last, and it soon disappeared from the airwaves, not to be forgotten by legions of Baby Boomers who came of age in Southern California during the program's run.
-At least one videotape copy of an October 30, 1969 broadcast exists with Stewart and his group performing "California Bloodlines."
+At least one videotape copy of an October 30, 1969 broadcast exists with Stewart and his group performing "California Bloodlines".
 Others may be and are likely to exist in the CBS tape library, successor to the KHJ-owned program.